sylviamusel/me/set5/readme.md

 Ask good questions - have interesting answers

 Doing exercises I'm quite lost hopefully I can figure it out in class this week.
 I've been really far behind since being gone for nationals this past week.
 I guess its too late to get a extension on things ;-;

+I'm following the panda's activity and trying to get the categorical values from my data set.
+The category "Activity" is working just find but when I want to get "Species" there is an error.

+## so turn out that in the spreadsheet it's "Species " WITH A SPACE.
+I need to be more aware of title and how the spreadsheet was exported.

 set 5 exercise 1:
 Wordy_pyramid - I really overcomplicated this too much.
 I think I need to take it back a set and keep it simple.
 Will update when I figure it out